Some links in this post may be affiliate links

 If you are looking to add Ming Aralia to your collection, they are available online on Amazon (Link to Amazon) and on Etsy (Link to Etsy).

-Ming Aralia (Polyscias fruticosa) does well in bright light, average warmth of 18-280, humidity of 55-65% and moderately moist, fertile, well-drained, all purpose potting soils coupled with monthly feeding during the growing season.
+Ming aralia does well in bright light, average warmth of 18-280, humidity of 55-65% and moderately moist, fertile, well-drained, all purpose potting soils coupled with monthly feeding during the growing season.

 Polyscias fruticosa requires regular pruning to keep it neat, promote a bushy growth and rejuvenate growth.
 Repotting is needed every 2-3 years when it has outgrown its pot as it grows best when pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

-Water Ming Aralia liberally during the growing season and allow the soil to dry out slightly between waterings to keep it moderately moist.
+Water your Ming Aralia liberally during the growing season and allow the top 1-2 inches of soil to dry out slightly between waterings.
+Keep the moderately moist but not soggy to avoid yellowing and leaf drop.

-Cut down on watering during the cold period as growth is minimal at this time but do not allow the soil to dry out completely as it may cause the Ming Aralia to drop all its leaves.
+Cut down on watering in the cold period as growth is minimal at this time.
+Do not allow the soil to dry out completely as it may cause the Ming Aralia to drop all its leaves.

 Ensure that the pot has a drainage hole to prevent the soil from getting soggy.
-Ming Aralia does not like to sit in soggy soil as it is prone to root-rot and death of the plant.
+Ming Aralia does not like to sit in soggy soil as it is prone to root-rot which can cause the plant to die.

 Ming Aralia grows best in bright light.
 Keep it away from direct sunlight to avoid scorching.
 However, it will adapt to light shade though it will grow much slower in such conditions.

-Regularly turn the pot to ensure that the plant receives light on all sides for uniform growth to prevent lopsided growth.
+Regularly turn the pot to ensure that the plant receives light on all sides for uniform growth to prevent unbalanced growth.

 The best temperature for Ming Aralia is average warmth of 18-280 with a minimum of 160C.
 Keep it away from cold drafts as it doesn't like cold temperature at all.
-Cold temperature may result in leaf drop and reduced growth.
+Cold temperatures may result in reduced growth and leaf drop.

 Ming Aralia requires a high humidity of 55-65% to thrive.
-Raise humidity by setting the pot on a wet pebble tray or use a cool mist humidifier.
-Read more on how to raise humidity for indoor plants.
+If humidity is too low the plant will respond with brown leaf tips.
+To raise humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+Do not mist the leaves to prevent fungal diseases.

 Regularly clean the leaves by splashing a lot of water from a strong jet to get rid of dust and also reduce pest infestations.